AdobeDocs/campaign-classic.nl-NL/help/campaign/using/applying-rules.md

 >[!NOTE]
 >
 >Affinity management is niet van toepassing op **[!UICONTROL Filtering]** typologieën.\
->Affinities worden gedefinieerd in het configuratiebestand van de instantie op de Adobe Campagneserver.
-Zie [deze sectie](../../installation/using/about-initial-configuration.md)voor meer informatie.
+>Affinities worden gedefinieerd in het configuratiebestand van de instantie, op de Adobe Campaign-server.
+For more on this, refer to [this section](../../installation/using/about-initial-configuration.md).

 ### Campagne optimaliseren en Distribueren {#campaign-optimization-and-distributed-marketing}